( in most sites some of these updates are already integrated.)

 Along the steps which Jesus himself went through, their significance for different fields of life shows itself.

-Addition in "The silence..." before Cf. our excerpts from the Christian mystic Jakob Böhme too (a page existing only in German).
+Addition in "The silence..." before Cf. our excerpts from a guide by the Christian mystic Jakob Böhme too (a page existing only in German).

 Cf. Teresa of Ávila "Interior Castle".